QazerLab/workbench/roles/gui/openbox/README.md

 openbox
 =======

 Installs openbox and its configuration.
+Note the [keymap](docs/keymap.md) description.

 Requirements
 ------------